Equivariant wrapped Floer homology and symmetric periodic Reeb orbits

-Assume that the contact form $\alpha$ is non-degenerate and real dynamically convex.
-Then there exist at least $n $ geometrically distinct and simple symmetric periodic Reeb orbits on $\Sigma$. \end{theorem}

-This theorem in particular implies that if a compact starshaped hypersurface in $\R^{2n}$ invariant under an anti-contact involution is non-degenerate and real dynamically convex, then the contact Seifert conjecture holds.
+Assume that the contact form $\alpha$ on $\Sigma$ is non-degenerate and real dynamically convex.
+Then there exist at least $n $ geometrically distinct and simple symmetric periodic Reeb orbits on $\Sigma$. \end{theorem} This theorem in particular implies that if a compact starshaped hypersurface in $\R^{2n}$ invariant under complex conjugation is non-degenerate and real dynamically convex, then the contact Seifert conjecture holds.
 Without the non-degeneracy assumption, Liu and Zhang \cite{evenconvex} prove that if $H^{-1}(c)$ is strictly convex and invariant under complex conjugation and the antipodal map, then the contact Seifert conjecture holds.
-In Theorem \ref{thm:mianfirst}, we obtain the same result under weaker assumptions, but under the additional assumption of non-degeneracy, in order to apply Floer theory.
+In Theorem~\ref{thm:mianfirst}, we obtain the same result under weaker assumptions, but under the additional assumption of non-degeneracy, in order to apply Floer theory.

-In Theorem \ref{theorem:appmain} we prove the same assertion for a broader class of real contact manifolds and Theorem \ref{thm:mianfirst} is obtained as a corollary.
-As an immediate corollary of the methods used in the proof of Theorem \ref{thm:mianfirst} we obtain the following result.
+In Theorem~\ref{theorem:appmain} we prove the same assertion for a broader class of real contact manifolds and Theorem~\ref{thm:mianfirst} is obtained as a corollary.
+As an immediate corollary of the methods used in the proof of Theorem~\ref{thm:mianfirst} we obtain the following result.

-\begin{corollary} In addition to the assumptions of Theorem \ref{thm:mianfirst}, assume that there exist precisely $n$ geometrically distinct and simple symmetric periodic Reeb orbits on $\Sigma$.
+\begin{corollary} In addition to the assumptions of Theorem~\ref{thm:mianfirst}, assume that there exist precisely $n$ geometrically distinct and simple symmetric periodic Reeb orbits on $\Sigma$.
 Then their indices are all different. \end{corollary}